pravega/pravega-operator/doc/manual-installation.md

 where:

 - `[ZOOKEEPER_HOST]` is the host or IP address of your Zookeeper deployment.
+- `[BOOKKEEPER_SVC]` is the name of the headless service of your Bookkeeper deployment.

 Check out other sample CR files in the [`example`](../example) directory.